 In many cases, the symptoms of the mental health disorder appear first, and drugs are used to ‘treat’ those symptoms – self-medication.
 In other cases, the drug addiction comes first and mental health issues develop as a result of chronic drug use – as the drugs alter brain structure and function over time.

 There is no known cure for drug addiction, but it can be managed and treated.
-Evidence-based treatment programmes – under specialist supervision – significantly improve our chances of making a full recovery and regaining control of our lives.
+Evidence-based treatment Programs – under specialist supervision – significantly improve our chances of making a full recovery and regaining control of our lives.

-Where co-occurring disorders are present, a dual diagnosis treatment programme will increase the quality and effectiveness of recovery and prevention of relapse.
+Where co-occurring disorders are present, a dual diagnosis treatment Program will increase the quality and effectiveness of recovery and prevention of relapse.
 Research has shown that it is important to treat co-occurring disorders simultaneously.

 What Types of Drugs Can People Become Addicted to?

 One of the reasons that drug addiction is so complex is because people can become addicted to such a wide variety of substances, and their effects on each individual can vary.

 The most commonly used drugs, which people can become addicted to, include:

 - Depressants (e.g. alcohol, benzodiazepines, tranquilisers, Xanax, Valium)

 - Opioids (powerful painkillers, such as heroin, morphine, codeine, Vicodin)

 - Inhalants (e.g. cleaning fluids, glues and solvents, aerosol sprays, nitrous oxide)